ReVanced/revanced-patcher/docs/2_2_1_fingerprinting.md

 The following properties can be accessed in a fingerprint:

 - `originalClassDef`: The immutable class definition the fingerprint matches to.
+If no match is found, an exception is raised.
 - `originalClassDefOrNull`: The immutable class definition the fingerprint matches to, or null.
 - `originalMethod`: The immutable method the fingerprint matches to.
+If no match is found, an exception is raised.
 - `originalMethodOrNull`: The immutable method the fingerprint matches to, or null.
 - `classDef`: The mutable class the fingerprint matches to.
+If no match is found, an exception is raised.
 - `classDefOrNull`: The mutable class the fingerprint matches to, or null.
 - `method`: The mutable method the fingerprint matches to.
 If no match is found, an exception is raised.
 - `methodOrNull`: The mutable method the fingerprint matches to, or null.